jheidecker/lemmony/README.md

 ## Usage

 The script requires an account to login to the instance.
-It is recommended you create a "bot" user that is not used for interactive logins.
+It is recommended you create a "bot" user, mark it as a bot, and use an obvious avatar.
+One is provided in the repository here for your convenience.

 This will probably fail if the instance does not have a valid SSL certificate.